Valley Public Radio Broadcast Center

-The broadcast center houses four control rooms, a news-talk studio, a large performance studio, a newsroom, and a conference suite.
+The broadcast center houses four control rooms, a news-talk studio, the Barmann-Chaney Performance Studio, a newsroom, and a conference suite.
 Designed from the ground-up for the needs of a growing public radio station, the center integrates all station content creation, audio production, and distribution activities in one location, using audio-over-IP technology.

 The facility's striking design is from the Fresno-based architectural firm of RDT Architecture, with acoustic design and consulting from Russ Berger Design Group.
 The facility was built by Zumwalt Construction.
-The new broadcast center also features a number of amenities, including an electric car charging station, an outdoor patio area and newly commissioned public art.
+Interior design services were from Fresno-based Facility Designs.
+The new broadcast center also features a number of amenities, including an electric car charging station, an outdoor patio area with tables and seating, and newly commissioned public art.